jundalisay/superblist/content/en/research/poincare/physics/chapter-11.md

 ---
-heading: Chapter 11
+heading: "Chapter 11"
-title: The Future Of Physics
+title: "The Future Of Physics"
 weight: 60
-description: It would be exceedingly rash and presumptuous to predict the future of physics
+description: "It would be exceedingly rash and presumptuous to predict the future of physics."
 image: "/covers/physics.jpg"
 author: "Lucien Poincare"
 ---